luised94/lab_utils/STICKY_NOTES.md

 ## 2024-09-11
 try lapply with all_tracks to highlight track and plot to see if any or all of the tracks trigger the error. start new thread to get fresh help.

+## 2024-09-12
+Need to the unique labeling scheme for the comparison tracks.
+Task_Work_R_020: Update genomicTracks and implementation of unique name labeling
+Think I can fix highlighting by making sure I use the right chromosome name.
+Update the color probably.